-Global watchdogs have already been cautioning the US and China - the two countries embroiled in a massive trade spat - on the negative spill over effects that could hurt both economies if they keep on fighting.
+Global watchdogs have already been cautioning the US and China, the two countries embroiled in a massive trade spat on the negative spill over effects that could hurt both economies if they kept on fighting.

-The International Monetary Fund had in October said that the US-China trade war is likely to hit China harder than the US, and shaved the growth prediction for China this year to 6.2%.
+The International Monetary Fund had in October said that the US-China trade war is likely to hit China harder than the US, and shaved the growth prediction for China next year to 6.2%.

-For the third quarter, China’s GDP growth increased 6.5% on a year-on-year basis.
+For the third quarter, China’s gross domestic product growth increased 6.5% on a year-on-year basis.
 The performance was slower than the second quarter, and the weakest pace since the first quarter of 2009.

 Analysts at Standard Chartered predict for China’s fourth quarter GDP to come in at 6.3% due to weaker factory numbers, bringing total annual growth for last year to 6.6%, a step back from 2017’s 6.9%.

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.